 Sherman Oaks, CA

 CHAMPS Las Vegas Winter Show runs Feb 27th – March 1st If you’re a cannabis business person, then you owe it to yourself to meet the major players in the industry.
 You owe it to yourself be a part of the oldest, most prestigious trade show in the cannabis industry!
 This is the fifty-fifth trade show mounted by CHAMPS and the fortieth staged in Las Vegas.
 Hundreds of businesses will be represented in a space that encompasses 245,000 square feet, the area of eight and a half football fields!
 Over the course of 20 years, the industry has flourished and matured.
 CHAMPS’ growth has paralleled this cannabis revolution.
-CHAMPS has grown from a trade show that once focused primarily on the glass artist community, and the smokeshops that purchased their goods, into a juggernaut that now hosts multiple sectors of the cannabis marketplace.
+CHAMPS has grown from a trade show that once focused primarily on the glass artist community, and the best online smokeshops that purchased their goods, into a juggernaut that now hosts multiple sectors of the cannabis marketplace.

 When you get to the show or if you’re there already… Look around, folks, take it in!